Recycle and Reuse of Wind Turbine Blades

 As the first generations of wind turbine technology approach the end-of-life and must be dismantled, the need to find adequate methods to recycle and reuse the blades (and its components) gains increasing relevance and importance.
 Hence, Enel Green Power (EGP) is looking for the best available methods to recycle and/or reuse the materials the wind turbine blades, in order to be more and more sustainable, under a circular economy perspective.

-This is a Theoretical Challenge that requires only a written proposal to be submitted.
+This is an Ideation Challenge that requires only a written proposal to be submitted.
 The Challenge award will be contingent upon theoretical evaluation of the proposal by the Seeker.

 To receive an award, the Solvers will not have to transfer their exclusive IP rights to the Seeker.
 Instead, Solvers will grant to the Seeker a non-exclusive license to practice their solutions.